 If you’re trying to lose weight, cut back on your eating, or just have a sensitive stomach, intermittent fasting can help you as a runner and as an individual.

 Why Running While Fasting Is Not Ideal

-Finally, fasted running can cause a decrease in muscle mass if your body doesn’t have enough stores of calories to draw on, it can start eating muscle.
+Finally, fasted running can, in extreme cases, cause a decrease in muscle mass.
+If your body doesn’t have enough stores of calories to draw on, it can start eating muscle.

 In order to be lean and mean, you need to make sure that your body has enough fuel to run.

 How Can I Get Into Running While Fasting?

 If you think that you’d like to start eating more intentionally and begin intermittent fasting – while also still keep running – you need to be strategic.
 You’ll need to build up your distance slowly and carefully.